-Sun, Steel & Spray - A history of the Victoria Falls Bridge, is written by Peter Roberts and was first published in 2011 by the Victoria Falls Bridge Company.
-The book was only available to buy through selected outlets in Victoria Falls (Zimbabwe) and Livingstone (Zambia).
+Sun, Steel & Spray - A History of the Victoria Falls Bridge, researched and written by Peter Roberts, and was first published in 2011 by the Victoria Falls Bridge Company.
+This first edition (64 pages, 25,000 words) was only available to buy through selected outlets in Victoria Falls (Zimbabwe) and Livingstone (Zambia).

 The Victoria Falls Bridge spans the Batoka Gorge a few hundred metres downstream of the great Victoria Falls.
 Over hundred metres below the Zambezi River thunders through rock and rapids on its was to the Indian Ocean.

 Built in 1904-5 as part of the extension of the railway north into central Africa, the opening of Zambezi Bridge, as it was then known, was celebrated across the world, and together with the Victoria Falls Hotel, put the Victoria Falls on the global tourism map.